MontiCore/tutorial/01.automata/README.md

 This is the data structure that MontiCore generates for every grammar to work with the models.
 For further explanation about the AST, see Chapter 5 of the MontiCore Handbook.

-For every grammar that is not labeled as component (not handled here, see Section 7.3.1 of the MontiCore Reference Manual), MontiCore generates a Parser class.
+For every grammar that is not labeled as component (not handled here, see Section 7.3.1 of the MontiCore Handbook), MontiCore generates a Parser class.
 A parser can be used to read a model and create an instance of the AST conforming to the model.
 This means that an `AutomatonParser` can be used to read the Ping Pong automaton and transfer it into an instance of `ASTAutomaton`.
 The `name` attribute of this instance is filled with the string `PingPong` and the attributes `stateList` and `transitionList` are filled with instances of the `ASTState` and `ASTTransition` classes fitting to the ping pong automaton.